soham004/Embedded-Pump-Control/README.md

 <img src="images/1733328243948.jpeg" alt="drawing" width="50%" />

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Unlicense.